ericcornelissen/shescape/docs/recipes.md

 This document provides examples, called _recipes_, for how to use Shescape in practice.

+Please [open an issue] if you found a mistake or if you have a suggestion for how to improve the documentation.

 ## [`node:child_process`]

 In this section you can find recipes of how to use Shescape with the Node.js